SammRosenthal/my-.vimrc/README.md

 to get auto complete working you need to install your language plugin below:
-  :CocInstall coc-java
+  -:CocInstall coc-java
-  :CocInstall coc-python
+  -:CocInstall coc-python
-  :CocInstall coc-tsserver --> this is js and ts
+  -:CocInstall coc-tsserver --> this is js and ts

 Make sure to paste the Coc json file in by going to :CocConfig